 Even though I will not be teaching in the DTS until next month, please take the next minute to pray for this school which is currently running.
 Pray that God would move in the lives in the students and also staff of this school.
 I believe what God has big plans for the people in this DTS.

 We are entering a new year.
-This is a great time to reflect and evaluate on the past year and pray and ask God what is to come.
+This is a great time to reflect and evaluate the past year and pray and ask God what is to come.
 There are a lot of areas we need to look at.

 1- Ask God what areas where I have grown and where do I need to grow?
 Ask yourself the same question.
 A lot of times we don't take the time to do this simple principle.
 We are all in need of growth.
 We all have grown and need to grow.
-But it is powerful when we actually take a honest look at our growth and were we need to grow set goals to get there.
+But it is powerful when we actually take an honest look at our growth and where we need to grow set goals to get there.
 Ask God what you need to do to get to those goals God has shown you.
 In Jer 29:11 it says, "For I know the plans I have for you, says the LORD, plans for welfare and not for evil, to give you a future and a hope."
 God's plans are good and for us.
 Through spending time with Him hear from him a practical plan to meet your goals.
-Ask him for daily plan if needed to get to your goals.
+Ask Him for a daily plan if needed to get to your goals.

 3- In Proverbs 29:18 it says, "Where there is no vision, the people perish..."

 So the question I have for you (and myself) is what is God's vision for 2013 and beyond for you (and me)?
-When we get a hold of the vision God has for us, it will pull us into the discipline needed to follow through the plans God shows us to grow and the power to overcome the road blocks that stop those things from happening.
+When we get a hold of the vision God has for us, it will pull us into the discipline needed to follow through the plans God shows us to grow and the power to overcome the roadblocks that stop those things from happening.
 We need to have a vision!
 And that vision comes from God.

 What does God have planned for you?

-Go to Jesus the start of this year and stick with Him through out.
+Go to Jesus the start of this year and stick with Him throughout.
 Most of the time He will bring others to help you get past the obstacles you are facing to experience His plan for you (Jer 29:11).
 He will give you a vision.
 Ask Him.

 On December 16, 2011 between 1am and 2 am a flash flood went through the city of Cagayan de Oro on the island of Mindanao in the Philippines.
 At one point 75% of the city was underwater.
 Some places where 35 meters underwater.
 The water went to 8 feet within 30 seconds.
 Thousands lost their lives just a couple of weeks before Christmas.